 However, experts warn there are many ways that a truly deadly pandemic could still strain or overwhelm the health system.

-The HHS estimates that even a moderate pandemic might result in the hospitalization of 800,000 Americans with 160,000 ending up in the ICU.
+The that even a moderate pandemic might result in the hospitalization of 800,000 Americans with 160,000 ending up in the ICU.
 In a severe pandemic, that number could reach into the millions.

 Dr. William Schaffner, an infectious disease expert at Vanderbilt University Medical Center, said many hospitals are designed to operate at capacity.
 This means an influx of patients could be overwhelming.